Collecting information about you

 Staying in control of your information: Your rights

 We respect the fact that your personal information is your information, and we’ll make it easy for you to update or change your personal details or marketing permissions.
 Please help us to help you by letting us know if your contact details change, or if you spot any errors in the information we hold about you.

 However, we may refuse to comply with your request (to exercise any rights to the extent permitted by laws) if you do not give a specific instruction or do not follow our request procedure or the request is manifestly unfound or excessive, or there are exemptions under applicable laws.
 Taking into account if the request has been made in a repetitive nature, we may request a reasonable fee to process.

 If you would like a copy of the information Boots holds about you or have any queries about the way Boots handles your personal information, please contact our Customer Service Centre.

-You have to right to obtain a copy of the all information that Boots holds about you, such as personal details, correspondence, marketing preferences, consent information, complaints, queries and Boots Card history, within a 30 day time limit and free of charge.
+You have to right to obtain a copy of all information that Boots holds about you, such as personal details, correspondence, marketing preferences, consent information, complaints, queries and Boots Card history, within a 30 day time limit and free of charge.

 Under certain circumstances you can request that Boots moves your data to another service provider.
 This is not an automatic right, depending on the type of data that Boots holds about you and the reason Boots process the data will depend on what Boots are able to do.
-Please contact our Customer Service Centre to submit a request.

 While you remain a customer, we’ll process and retain your data as described in this Policy.
 Once you cease to be a customer we’ll hold your data for as long as required by law.
 You do have a right to request that Boots deletes your personal data it holds.
 This isn’t an automatic right, what Boots are able to delete will depend on the type of data that Boots hold about you.
 Please contact Boots Customer Call Center to request you data to be deleted.